Rss1176/Coder/README.md

 CodeR

 ## Description
-An academic project for CS991: Mobile Application Development.
+An academic project for CS991: Mobile Application Development. <br />
 We were tasked with creating an Mobile App with flutter.

 ## Authors and acknowledgment